+Citizens and landed immigrants have significant health care coverage, unemployment insurance coverage and pensions for retirement, generally covered by public funds and payroll taxes.
 Employment Insurance (“EI”) is available for Canadians who have lost their jobs.
-Employers are required by law to deduct and remit EI premiums from employees’ income, and are also required to make contributions on behalf of their employees.
 EI provides income replacement benefits for employees who have lost their jobs through no fault of their own.
 Therefore, EI is generally not available to employees who have been terminated for just cause.
 The current weekly benefit amount for a claimant is 55% of the average weekly earnings from the previous calendar year to a maximum weekly benefit of $537.

-Specialized EI coverage is also available for employees who are unable to attend work because of illness, because they have taken a compassionate care leave to care for a family member who is gravely ill with a significant risk of death, or a leave to care for a critically ill child.
-Under employment standards legislation, employers are not required to pay employees during these types of leave, however many employers do provide additional benefits to employees.
+Many jurisdictions also provide a variety leaves based on illness, disability, or the illness or disability of a family member.
+Employers are generally not required to pay employees for these leaves of absence.
+Specialized EI coverage is also available for employees who are unable to attend work because of illness because they have taken a compassionate care leave to care for a family member who is gravely ill with a significant risk of death, or a leave to care for a critically ill child, though employers are not required to pay employees during these types of leave.

-5. Mandatory and Typically Provided Pensions
+Pensions: Mandatory and Typically Provided

 Almost all individuals who work in Canada contribute to the Canada Pension Plan (CPP), which is a defined benefit plan.
 Employers are required by law to deduct and remit CPP contribution from employees’ income.
 Employers are also required to make contributions to CPP on behalf of their employees.
 Employees may apply for and receive a full CPP retirement pension at age 65.
 Alternatively, employees may receive a reduced pension at 60, or as late as 70 with an increase.
 Many employers and employees participate in workplace pension plans or group RRSP arrangements in order to supplement employees’ CPP entitlements.